Pillar Content for Blogs: What is it and How to Create It?

 Pillar page example

-As you scroll through each section of the pillar page, you’ll find graphics, text, videos and of course, links to other cluster pages.
+As you scroll through each section of the pillar page, you’ll find graphics, text, videos, and links to other cluster pages.

 Links to other cluster pages